CameronRobsonLeigh/StockPredictions/README.md

-ARIMA and LSTM models to forecast stock price for x days in the future, built using Django framework.
+ARIMA and LSTM models to forecast selected stock prices for x days in the future, built using Django framework.

 Removal of packages in Source control that will need to be reinstalled:
 - Tensorflow